 6. Smoothing

-The Smoothing setting is helpful to reduce hand-shake, especially when using a mouse rather than a pen and graphics tablet.
+The Smoothing setting is helpful to reduce hand-shaking, especially when using a mouse rather than a pen and graphics tablet.
 The Smoothing is set to 10% by default, but you can easily adjust this when you need a smoother stroke.

+Remember that increasing the Smoothing percentage results in a slower brush stroke to keep the line steady.
 While the second line still isn’t perfect, you can see how much the Smoothing reduced the hand-shake that’s obvious in the first line.

 The Brush Tool settings in the Options bar are not the only ways to adjust the tool.
 You can also use the Brush Settings panel to customize your brush for your project.